 What Type of Water Submerged The Car?

 While rainwater and freshwater can certainly have a damaging effect on a vehicle during a flood, saltwater causes much more aggressive and fast-acting corrosion and rust.
-This is worth keeping in mind if the flood damage is recent, and the car is in an un-restored state.
+This is worth keeping in mind if the flood damage is recent, and the car is in an un-restored state and may be worth just scrapping the car instead.

 If the water is considerably muddy, you can expect more extreme damage to the sponge and upholstery in the car that will most likely need fully replacing, which could be an extra cost to consider.